 As part of its digitalization journey, BPI will enhance its existing digital platforms to deliver delightful customer experience to customers.
-BPI will also be introducing other apps to specifically cater to the different market segments and customer journeys.
+BPI will also introduce other apps to cater to the different market segments and customer journeys.

 Mr. Limcaoco said enhancements will be introduced to BPI Online and BPI Mobile for retail clients, the BanKo app for microfinance clients, and BizLink for corporate clients.
-An app for SMEs and for payments and loyalty are also planned for launch.
+An app for SMEs, payments, and loyalty is also planned for launch.

 "Aside from our digital platforms, part of our digitalization journey is the rationalization of our branches.
 We are studying the customer journey of our clients and reimagining possibilities in the branches, which will no longer be a place for chores, but a place where high-value interactions involving more complex financial needs happen," said Mr. Limcaoco.